-Season 1 will comprise six episodes.
-This was confirmed on the Writers’ Guild of America West website in December 2020, alongside the titles for each entry.
+Initially, we thought that season 1 would comprise six episodes.
+This was seemingly confirmed on the Writers’ Guild of America West website in December 2020, alongside the titles for each entry.

 That’s a wrap on @rafejudkins (aka "Shadowrunner"?)
 Q&A on Instagram.Thread here for #TwitterOfTime pic.twitter.com/FfWxCW4jJCMay 20, 2021

-As for who is directing the episodes, Uta Briesewitz (Stranger Things, Westworld) is helming the first two entries.
-Wayne Yip (Hunter, Lord of the Rings) is also directing two episodes, while Salli Richardson-Whitfield (NCIS, Altered Carbon) has overseen the other two.
+As for who is directing the episodes, Uta Briesewitz (Stranger Things, Westworld) helmed the first two entries.
+Wayne Yip (Hunter, Lord of the Rings) has directed episodes three and four, while Salli Richardson-Whitfield (NCIS, Altered Carbon) has overseen episodes five and six.

 Judkins has written the script for the pilot, while episodes two through five have been penned by Amanda Kate Shuman (The Blacklist), Mike and Paul Clarkson (The Haunting of Bly Manor), Dave Hill (Game of Thrones), Celine Song (in her TV writer’s debut) and Justine Juel Gillmer (The 100) respectively.